wwebjs/wwebjs.dev/src/guide/installation.md

 #### Installation on no-gui systems

-If you want to installing whatsapp-web.js on a system without a GUI, such as a ``linux server image``, and you need puppeteer to emulate the Chromium browser, there are a few additional steps you'll need to take.
+If you want to install whatsapp-web.js on a system without a GUI, such as a ``linux server image``, and you need puppeteer to emulate the Chromium browser, there are a few additional steps you'll need to take.

 First, you'll need to install dependencies required by puppeteer, such as the necessary libraries and tools for running a headless Chromium browser.